 If your teeth and gums are healthy, you can bite into just about any food you want, but if your teeth and gums are unhealthy, you may find that they bite back.

-If some of the foods in your regular diet are beginning to cause you discomfort, it’s time to make getting a dental checkup a priority, because you’ve likely got some oral health issues that need resolution.
+If some of the foods in your regular diet are beginning to cause you discomfort, it’s time to make getting a checkup from a Columbia SC dentist a priority, because you’ve likely got some oral health issues that need resolution.

 Okay, so February isn’t when everyone is thinking about a triple-scoop cone, but ice cream can be a tasty treat all-year round, unless you have sensitive teeth.
 Enamel that is worn thin and tiny cracks in your teeth can cause you pain when you eat ice cream.
 Gum disease can also cause exposure of your cementum, the material on your tooth root that’s like enamel, but doesn’t insulate against temperature changes as well.

 Metal amalgam fillings can also cause sensitivity.
 Unlike tooth-colored fillings, they conduct heat down into the core of your tooth.

 If hot foods and beverages are causing you pain, it’s likely a sign of the same kinds of problems that make you sensitive to cold foods.

 Corn or Potato Chips

 Chips break down into sharp fragments, like tiny knives in your mouth.
 Healthy gums can blunt these dangerous implements, but if you’ve noticed you’re starting to get stabbed more and more often, it’s likely that you’re suffering from gum disease.

 Popcorn can be tasty and even a healthy snack, but it’s hard on your teeth and gums.
 The husks from the kernels can get lodged between your teeth and between your teeth and gums.
 If you’ve noticed that this happens to you more than you used to, it’s likely that gum disease is increasing the size of pockets around your teeth or causing tooth loosening.